 Record sound using PC-based audio input device

-Note: wavrecord will be removed in a future release.
+Note: wavrecord has been removed.
 Use audiorecorder instead.

 y = wavrecord(n,Fs)